Putin says seeks global anti-terrorism fight after 19 killed in Mali attack

 "China will strengthen cooperation with the international community, resolutely crack down on violent terrorist operations that devastate innocent lives and safeguard world peace and security," the Beijing Foreign Ministry quoted Xi as saying in a statement on its website.

-American public health specialist Anita Datar was killed and Belgian Foreign Minister Didier Reynders said two Belgians died.
-French Defence Minister Jean-Yves Le Drian said he was not aware of any French nationals killed.
+One American and a deputy from a regional parliament in Belgium were also killed in the Bamako hotel attack, though French Defence Minister Jean-Yves Le Drian said he was not aware of any French nationals killed.

-An Israeli national was also killed, Israeli media said.
-There was no confirmation from the foreign ministry.

 FLEEING IN TERROR